estan/mjc/README.md

 Submitting to TIGRIS
 --------------------

-To create a compressed source-only TAR archive for submission to TIGRIS, type
+To create a compressed source-only TAR archive and submit it by e-mail to the TIGRIS judging system, make sure the `TIGRIS_ID` and `TIGRIS_EMAIL` environment variables are set to your TIGRIS ID and submission e-mail, then type

-    ant tar -Dtigris.id=ID -Dtigris.email=EMAIL
+    ant submit

-Where `ID` and `EMAIL` are the TIGRIS ID and e-mail address you want to use.
+You may also specify the ID and e-mail using the `-Dtigris.id` and `-Dtigris.email` ANT options.
+This will override the values set by the environment variables.
+By default the submission is sent to `submit@tigris.csc.kth.se`.
+This may be changed using the `-Dtigris.to` option.

-The Ant target will automatically put these into the `DESC` file before assembling all source files into the output file `mjc.tar.gz`.
-It is also possible to specify ID and e-mail to use more permanenty via the `TIGRIS_ID` and `TIGRIS_EMAIL` environment variables.
-The -D options takes precedence over the environment variables.
+The target uses the script in `tools/submit`.
+The script depends on the `uuencode` command from GNU sharutils and uses the `mail` command to send the mail.